 Agricultural workplace injuries may come from a range of different sources, from equipment malfunctions to harsh working conditions, with sprains and lacerations being the most common agricultural workplace injuries in Northern California.* No matter where your injury stems from, it can have lasting effects on your health if it’s not handled properly.
 The team at Scher, Bassett & Hames is qualified, experienced, and ready to help you deal with your agricultural workplace injury case.
 If you’re injured on the job, you certainly aren’t alone, and you shouldn’t have to suffer in silence.
 Our team can help you get the compensation you and your family deserve to recover completely with proper medical care.
 Our attorneys are experienced in this realm, as agricultural workplace injuries are common in this area, where so much of the state is dedicated to growing produce of all varieties.

-What to Do When You Are Injured
+What to Do When You Are Injured at Work

 Agricultural workplaces can be just as dangerous as any other, and a multitude of different injuries can occur.
-Considering the machinery agricultural workers use and the conditions they work under, it's crucial to take the proper safety precautions.
-Here is a look at some of the most common injuries that happen in agricultural workplaces.
+Considering the machinery agricultural workers use and the conditions they work under, it’s crucial to take the proper safety precautions.
+Here is a look at some of the most common injuries that occur in agricultural workplaces.